What If I Was Involved in a Car Accident Due to a Malfunctioning traffic light?

-Common Causes of Traffic Signal Light Malfunctions
+What are Common Causes of Traffic Light Malfunctions?

 There are many reasons why signal lights malfunction.
 Sometimes they malfunction and show incorrect or emergency signals due to the failure, other times they have a complete traffic signal blackout—where the lights are completely off.
 Common causes of signal light malfunction include:

 - Lightning causing power surges

 - High winds downing electrical lines that supply the signals

 - Wear and tear of equipment over time

 - Accidents resulting in signal light poles and control boxes being struck and damaged

 - Vandals or criminals tampering with traffic control devices